-The input pseudo-data is generated by sampling 636 data points in the range $s\in[0,1.5]\,\mathrm{GeV}^2$ from the coupled-channel Omnès matrix of Ref.~\cite{Daub:2015xja}.
-Our fit results for different truncation orders are provided in \cref{tab:Fits_SFF_CoupledChannel}, and the shape of the form factors for $n = 11$ are shown in \cref{fig:SFF_CC_Fits}.
+The input pseudo-data is generated by sampling 636 data points in the range $s\in[0,1.5]\,\mathrm{GeV}^2$ from the coupled-channel Omnès matrix of Ref.~\cite{Daub:2015xja}.\footnote{ The large number of data points directly stems from the input data file of the authors of Ref.~\cite{Daub:2015xja}.
+Reducing the number of input points by a factor of 10 leads to a decrease of the $\chi^2$ from 0.0723 to 0.0015 for 606 and 34 degrees of freedom, respectively.
+Doing so, the pole parameters are only altered at the percent level.} Our fit results for different truncation orders are provided in \cref{tab:Fits_SFF_CoupledChannel}, and the shape of the form factors for $n = 11$ are shown in \cref{fig:SFF_CC_Fits}.
+The best-fit parameters are also provided in the supplementary material.
 We find that a higher truncation order is required than in the previous analysis to obtain a visually satisfactory description of the data.
 This is because this parametrisation aims to describe the first two sheets completely.
 Yet, with $n = 11$, we obtain a visually excellent description of the data in the region where convergence is expected, namely below $s = 1.5\,\mathrm{GeV}^2$, where our input model breaks down.
 For larger values of $n$, the fit exhibits many local minima, so a more in-depth statistical analysis would be needed.
-We find that the parametrisation is able to reproduce the position of the resonance poles, even on the $(21)$ and $(22)$, albeit with errors.
+We find that the parametrisation is able to reproduce the position of the resonance poles, even on the $(21)$ and $(22)$ sheets, albeit with errors.